Azure/AppService/_posts/2025-03-19-phi-sidecar-extension.md

 Before adding the Phi sidecar extension, you need to deploy your application to Azure App Service.
 There are two ways to deploy applications: **code-based deployment** and **container-based deployment**.

+***Note: SLMs run along with your webapps and share the available compute resources of the machine.Hence, it is recommended to choose a SKU with atleast 4 vCPU and 7 GB Memory.***

 **Code-Based Deployment**

 1. Go to the Azure Portal and create a .NET 8 Linux App Service.